Check Point Software: The Market Misunderstands Subscription Growth

 (Source: Robbe Delaet based on company disclosures)

 The subscription growth is primarily contributed by strong growth in Cloudguard (cyber security for your Cloud) and Infinity (a new, innovative platform for all cyber security practices).
-During the last cc, managements mentioned that these deals grew by double digit and triple digit revenue growth over the last quarter.
+During the last CC, management mentioned that these deals grew by double-digit and triple-digit revenue growth over the last quarter.
 Now, let me explain why this is negative for short term total revenues.
-Infinity, its strongest grower, is a total protection solution which includes software, hardware, services and support.
+Infinity, its strongest grower, is a total protection solution that includes software, hardware, services, and support.

 (Source: Check Point Software website)

 The one-time invoice from hardware and software sales in the past is now changed into a multi-year subscription agreement.
 The interesting part here is that by offering this all-inclusive model, Check Point also takes over some sales from competitors.
-The benefits are very well described in the last cc:
+The benefits are very well described in the last CC:

 Let's try to explain this with a hypothetical graph, as there are no real examples put available by Check Point.
 With the old license model, Check Point got most of its revenues up front by selling security hardware to the customer.
 This hardware needed to be renewed/improved after some years (here year 4) and meanwhile the company received a license/maintenance fee for providing software and service to the customer.
 This completely changed with the new model, which is based on an annual all-in-one subscription fee.
-Most of the times, this is introduced to the customer with a sharp introductory rebate, but the power of this model is that pricing can be increased sequentially.
+Most of the time, this is introduced to the customer with a sharp introductory rebate, but the power of this model is that pricing can be increased sequentially.
 As a consequence of this transition, revenues get hurt in the short term (-87.5% in 1 year, -33% in 2 years) when customers do the change.
-Importantly, in the long term this can lead to doubling the average annual spending from customers.
+Importantly, in the long term, this can lead to doubling the average annual spending from customers.

 (Source: Robbe Delaet)